suhashines/microservice-demo/notes.md

 step 1 to 4 is similar to product-service implementation.
 The only difference is that order-service will communicate with customer-service and product-service to get the customer and product details using open feign.
 It will also use kafka to send order events to the notification-service.

+### Important thing to remember about kafka

+- If producer writes a topic of classname `PaymentConfirmation` the consumer must consume an object of a class with exactly the same name and fields.
+Or if the consumer wishes to use a different name, it must map those properties accordingly.

+# API-GATEWAY Implementation

+We need `spring-cloud-starter-gateway` dependency to create an api-gateway.
+The api-gateway will route the requests to the appropriate microservice based on the path.
+For example, if the request is for /customers, it will be routed to customer-service.